 - Real-time Monitoring: To monitor the machines.

-- Data Analytics: Collect data for improving production and reduce waste.
+- Data Analytics: Collect data for improving production and reducing waste.

-- Automation: Machine can work based on data which will reduce human effort.
+- Automation: The machine can work based on data, which will reduce human effort.

 Benefits of IIoT: